Fidelity-Commensurability Tradeoff in Joint Embedding of Disparate Dissimilarities: Fidelity and Commensurability

 In addition to fidelity and commensurability, there is the \emph{separability} criteria: dissimilarities between unmatched observations in different conditions should be preserved (so that unmatched pairs are not embedded close together).

 Let us now show how fidelity and commensurability errors can be made explicit in the objective function.
 Consider the weighted raw stress criterion ($\sigma_{W}(\cdot)$) which we choose as the objective function for the embedding of $M$ with a weight matrix $W$.
-The entries of $M$ are $\{\delta_{ijk_1k_2}\}$ for the available dissimilarities.
-As the between-condition dissimilarities, $\{\delta_{ijk_1k_2}\}$ for $i\neq j$, are not available in general, the entries corresponding to the unavailable dissimilarities can be imputed as $ \delta_{ijk_1k_2}=\frac{\delta_{ijk_1k_1}+\delta_{ijk_2k_2}}{2} $.
+The entries of $M$ are $\{M_{ijk_1k_2}\}$ for the available dissimilarities ($k_1=k_2$).
+As the between-condition dissimilarities, $\{M_{ijk_1k_2}\}$ for $i\neq j$, are not available in general, the entries corresponding to the unavailable dissimilarities can be imputed\footnote{An effective imputation method is highly dependent on the nature of the disparate dissimilarities.
+In the case where the dissimilarities have the same order of magnitude and a high degree of matchedness, at the very least, the average of the two dissimilarities will have the right order of magnitude.
+It is also possible to disregard these dissimilarities altogether except those between matched observations in different conditions.} as $ M_{ijk_1k_2}=\frac{M_{ijk_1k_1}+M_{ijk_2k_2}}{2} $.
 Then the objective function is

 Here, $ijk_1k_2$ subscript of a partitioned matrix refers to the entry in the $i^{th}$ row and $j^{th}$ column of the sub-matrix in $k_1^{th}$ row partition and $k_2^{th}$ column partition, $W$ is the weight matrix, $\widetilde{X}$ is the configuration matrix that is the argument of the stress function, $D(\cdot)$ is the matrix-valued function whose outputs are the Euclidean distances between the rows of its matrix argument. \emph{Each of the individual terms in the sum \textrm{(\ref{raw-stress})} can be ascribed to fidelity, commensurability or separability}.